NibbleClassic/NibbleClassic-Nest-Wallet/docs/forking-nest.md

     walletdCommandName                   = "turtle-service"
     ```

-- in walletdmanager/constants.go, change, in the strings (not the variable names), _TurtleCoind_ by the name you chose when you forked TurtleCoin:
+- in walletdmanager/constants.go, change, in the strings (not the variable names), _NibbleClassicd_ by the name you chose when you forked NibbleClassic:

     ```Go
-    logTurtleCoindCurrentSessionFilename = "TurtleCoind-session.log"
+    logNibbleClassicdCurrentSessionFilename = "NibbleClassicd-session.log"
-    logTurtleCoindAllSessionsFilename    = "TurtleCoind.log"
+    logNibbleClassicdAllSessionsFilename    = "NibbleClassicd.log"

-    turtlecoindCommandName               = "TurtleCoind"
+    NibbleClassicdCommandName               = "NibbleClassicd"
     ```

 ## Building Nest